timpehoerig/Thesis/readme.md

 ### Abstract

-Typesystems are an essential and powerfull part of every modern programming language.
+Type systems are an essential and powerful part of every modern programming language.
-But to be forced to explicitly write down every typesignature can be annyoing or finding the most general types even can be difficult.
+However, to be forced to explicitly specify every type signature can be tiring.
-By making the type system able to infer types by itself those problems become obsolete.
+Type inference algorithms relieve the programmer from the burden to write type signatures themselves.
-This in a global typeinference algorithm for Featherweight Generic Java.
+My work describes and implements a global type inference algorithm for Featherweight Generic Java: a minimal core calculus for Java with support for generics.
+The type inference algorithm is able to infer all method types for a program with specified class headers and field types.
+Originally, the inference algorithm was developed by Andreas Stadelmeier, Martin Plümicke and Peter Thiemann in the paper: "Global Type Inference for Featherweight Generic Java".

 ## Structure